-- regular financial reviews of income and expenditure versus planned budgets at Finance, Premises and Audit Committee meetings; and - consideration as to whether income streams demonstrate a robust and stable position to continue to enable the provision of resources of sufficient quality to fulfil the academy trust's educational obligations.
+- regular financial reviews of income and expenditure versus planned budgets at Finance, Audit and Risk Committee meetings; and - consideration as to whether income streams demonstrate a robust and stable position to continue to enable the provision of resources of sufficient quality to fulfil the academy trust's educational obligations.

-Budget monitoring and review has been challenging throughout this financial year, due providing Covid secure learning environments whilst delivering a quality educational experience to all our students across the trust.
 Levels of Reserves have increased due to unexpected spending patterns and the challenge of delivering capital and resource improvement programmes to set timescales.